Lalith Wijerathna: Capture and Murder

 In November 1989, after Rohana Wijeweera's alleged assassination, the remaining leaders including Saman Piyasiri Fernando, Lalilth Wijerathna, Upali Jayaweera, Ranjitham Gunaratnam, Gamini Wijegunasekara and Shantha Bandara tried to regroup.
 This attempt was made under the leadership of Saman Piyasisri Fernando.
-However, the government forces managed to capture Saman Piyasisri and subsequently killed him on 27th December 1989.
+However, the government forces managed to capture Saman Piyasisri and subsequently killed him on 27 December 1989.
 After the capture of Saman Piyasiri, the leadership of the JVP was transferred to Lalith Wijerathna.
-He serve as the leader of the JVP for just six months.
+He served as the leader of the JVP for just six days.

 Meanwhile Gunaratne, the JVP Zonal Armed Leader, was arrested by the security forces at the Ratnapura bus stand on December 29, 1989 at 6 pm, and was taken home and later detained at the Kuruwita Army Camp belonging to the Gemunu Service Brigade.
 On the night of December 29, 1989, security forces raided Gunaratne's Panukarapitiya home and set up an 'ambush trap' to apprehend insurgents entering the house.
 Under this, 7 soldiers were hiding in the house and were ready to arrest those who came to the house.
 Wijeratne arrived at this house at 11 am on December 31, 1989 to meet Member of the Political Bureau Shantha Bandara.
 Later he was captured by the ambushed special police team.
 He was later taken to the Kuruwita Army camp where he confessed that he was Lalith Wijeratne after being tortured.
 Among those who questioned Wijeratne at the Kuruwita Army Camp on the afternoon of December 31, 1989 was Colonel Chulabhaya Lakshman Wijeyeratne, then Chief Commander of the Uva Province.

 At 5 am on January 1, 1990, Ops Combine officers brought Wijeratne in a Defender vehicle with Ratnapura District Armed Secretary Percy Weerasinghe alias Ilukkumbura alias Ilukkumbura alias Ravi and Ratnapura District Zonal Leader Gunaratne at the University of Colombo 7 Came.
 They were brought before the Commanding Officer of the Rapid Deployment Force, Colonel Janaka Perera.
 On his 32nd birthday, Gunaratne has his breakfast with other prisoners prepared for the army officers on the New Year table.
 All three, including Wijeratne, were later brought to the Mattegoda Army Camp at 11 am and Wijeratne was separated and tortured.
 Two days later, on the morning of January 3, 1990, Lalith was tortured into not being able to eat food.
 Finally he was killed at the Mattegoda Army Camp on January 4, 1990, and the body was cremated at the Boralesgamuwa Cemetery along with two other rebels.